MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 ---
-title: Modify branding and appearance of apps in your organization's Teams store
+title: Use app customization to brand the apps for your organization's needs
-author: guptaashish
+author: ashishguptaiitb
 ms.author: guptaashish
 manager: prkosh
 ms.topic: article